Crime and fire prevention

 ID cards are issued to all members of the Union College community.
 This is done to identify you as a member of the campus community.
 You must carry your ID card with you and are required to produce it upon request of a member of the Campus Safety Department or other authorized agents of the College.
 Refusal or failure to produce your ID card may result in conduct charges.

 Snow removal is a vital grounds keeping duty.
 Your cooperation and assistance in this effort is required to maintain safe passage into and through the campus.
 Snow removal plans include a priority list of roads and parking lots with those of critical need receiving first attention.
 All persons using campus parking lots must, upon proper notice, remove their vehicles to a designated area on or off campus until snow removal operations are completed.
 All vehicles which have not been removed after proper notice, will be moved by tow truck and the owner or registrant of the vehicle will be assessed any costs involved.

 - Residence Halls - A notice posted on the bulletin boards located at the entrances or lobbies of each residence hall stating the date time and duration of snow removal operations and alternate authorized parking available.

 - Greek Organizations - A telephone call to a house officer advising of snow removal plans; date, time and duration and alternate parking available.
 It will be the responsibility of the Greek organization to advise their residents.
 In all cases, a minimum of 24 hours advance notice prior to the start of snow removal will be considered proper notice.

-Union College does not permit pets in residence facilities (see the Residential Community).
+Union College does not permit pets in residence facilities (see Residential Life Policies).
 The College will enforce the following laws and Policies regarding pets:

 - It is unlawful in the City of Schenectady for the owner of a dog to allow the dog to run at large on the streets and sidewalks of the city (including the Union College campus) without being a. properly restrained by an adequate collar and leash not to exceed eight feet in length; b. accompanied by a responsible person.